MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-ha-install.md

 ## Plan a highly available VMM management server
 - Don't install on a Hyper-V host parent partition.
 You can install VMM on a VM.
-- Before you start, you'll need to set up the VMM service account and distributed key management.
+- Before you start, you need to set up the VMM service account and distributed key management.
 [Learn more](~/vmm/install.md)
 - Only one instance of VMM can be deployed to a failover cluster of up to 16 nodes.
 - The user who creates the cluster has **Create Computers objects** permission to the OU or the container where the servers that will form the cluster reside.
 If this isn't possible, ask a domain admin to pre-stage a cluster computer object for the cluster.